Integrating Research Data into Official Statistics

 - Provenance: Processing workflow documented: raw titration volume → dissolved oxygen calculation using modified Winkler equation → temperature and salinity correction → final value in mg/L

 Dissolved oxygen values are measured using Winkler titration following the GOOS BioEco Panel recommendations.
 Seawater samples are collected using Niskin bottles mounted on a CTD rosette.
 Titration is performed shipboard within 6 hours of collection.
 Raw titration volumes are converted to dissolved oxygen concentration using the modified Winkler equation with temperature and salinity corrections applied.
-Processing code (Python) is version-controlled at https://github.com/NORI/oceanography/DO-processing [fictional URL].
+Processing code (Python) is version-controlled at https://github.com/NORI/oceanography/DO-processing [fictional URL] (Reproducibility Level 2 per Section 3.3.2).
 Quality control follows GOOS Real-Time Quality Control procedures (GOOS, 2021).

 Phase 3: Quality assurance

-Step 3.2: Evaluate accuracy -- NORI's QA reports show inter-laboratory comparison results within ±0.15 mg/L of reference standards (typical accuracy requirement is ±0.2 mg/L for oceanographic work).
-Sampling precision (replicate measurements at same station) averages ±0.08 mg/L. Overall, accuracy is fit for purpose for condition accounting.
+Step 3.2: Evaluate accuracy—NORI's QA reports show inter-laboratory comparison results within ±0.15 mg/L of reference standards, satisfying the IOC/GOOS ±0.2 mg/L accuracy threshold referenced in Table 3.3.1.
+Sampling precision (replicate measurements at same station) averages ±0.08 mg/L. The accuracy dimension is rated "Acceptable without qualification".

-Step 3.3: Test coherence -- NSO compares dissolved oxygen data against coastal water quality monitoring data from the environmental protection agency at 12 co-located stations.
+Step 3.3: Test coherence—NSO compares dissolved oxygen data against coastal water quality monitoring data from the environmental protection agency at 12 co-located stations.
 Average difference is 0.12 mg/L (within measurement uncertainty), confirming coherence.
+For shelf-edge stations where no co-located independent monitoring exists, the NSO additionally applies the temporal climatology test against NOAA World Ocean Atlas seasonal climatology: all 45 stations' annual means fall within the 5th-95th percentile range of climatological values for the matching region and depth, confirming the absence of systematic bias.

 Phase 4: Account integration

-Dissolved oxygen condition data sourced from National Oceanographic Research Institute Quarterly Shelf Survey (NORI-QSS), 2015-2020.
+Dissolved oxygen condition data sourced from National Oceanographic Research Institute Quarterly Shelf Survey (NORI-QSS), 2015-2020, dataset version 2021.1 (DOI: 10.xxxx/nori-qss-2021.1) [fictional].
 Data access via MoU between NSO and NORI dated 2021-03-15.
 Data processing conducted by NSO Environmental Accounts Unit using scripts deposited at https://github.com/NSO/ocean-accounts/condition-processing [fictional URL].
-Spatial interpolation: inverse distance weighting, 30 km search radius.
+Integration mode: A (gap-filling).
+Spatial interpolation: inverse distance weighting, 30 km search radius (justified per Table 3.5.4; cross-validation RMSE 0.22 mg/L).
 Temporal aggregation: arithmetic mean of quarterly values.
-Uncertainty: ±0.15 mg/L measurement uncertainty plus ±0.3 mg/L spatial interpolation uncertainty (varies by distance to nearest station).
+Uncertainty combined in quadrature per JCGM 100:2008: ±0.15 mg/L measurement plus variable spatial interpolation uncertainty.

-Step 4.4: Establish update procedures -- NSO and NORI agree that NORI will provide annual data extracts by 31 March each year (covering the previous calendar year).
+Step 4.4: Establish update procedures—NSO and NORI agree that NORI will provide annual data extracts by 31 March each year (covering the previous calendar year).
 NSO will re-run spatial interpolation and update condition accounts by 30 June.
 NORI will notify NSO of any methodological changes at least 6 months prior to implementation.
+Back-revision policy applied: NORI dataset versioning notices are subscribed to; any retrospective revision producing >5% change in the asset-unit condition index for any previously published year triggers re-publication of affected accounts.
+Each account release identifies the NORI dataset DOI.

 Resulting condition account entry (example for one asset unit):